dplas/document/docs/source/index.rst

 ..
 PlayReady DRM native in Internet Explorer (11+ on Windows 8.1+), Microsoft Edge (Windows 10+), Windows Phone (8.1+), Microsoft Surface.
 ..
 FairPlay Streaming DRM native in iOS, Safari on OSX, AppleTV.
 Supports AirPlay.

-We design for DRM & Content Protection (DRMCP) plug-in free playback solutions using HTML5 rendered encrypted video.
+We design for DRM & Content Protection (DRMCP) plug-in free playback solutions using desktop and mobile HTML5 rendered multi-DRM encrypted video.

 Our DRMCP content authoring workflow approach is tailored to use encrypt-once common encryption (CENC) using HTML5 EME and CDM to manage end-user playback.